cdl-geneseo/command-line/sections/14-removing-files-and-folders.md

 ```console
 $ cd Desktop
 ```
-or other desired location, such as `Docments`
+or other desired location, such as `Docments`.

 ```console
 $ mkdir workshop